 Throughout Pride and Prejudice, Austen uses subplots to push the story forward and clarify its theme.
 Elizabeth’s rejection of Mr. Collins’ offer of marriage emphasizes the family’s financial instability.
 Her younger sister Lydia’s very public and foolish elopement increases the chances that she and her sisters will never marry, as well as provides Darcy with an opportunity to earn Elizabeth’s favor.
 None of these scenarios are unrelated add-ons meant to boost the novel’s word count, but all work together to reveal the depth of Lizzy’s character development.

 Try evaluating your story’s subplots with some basic questions.
 Does this event raise the stakes?
-Does it help with pacing by generating a needed pause, or further stagnate it?
+Does it help with pacing by generating a needed pause, or does it further stagnate it?
 If you determine that your characters would arrive in the same state at the same ending with or without the subplot, it’s probably dragging your story down.

 Another powerful purpose of subplots is contrast.
 Every protagonist will encounter a hard choice over the course of a good story.
 Without contrasting his choice against that of minor characters, you can’t demonstrate whether he made the right or the wrong one.